Updated: Sep 12

 I was in a flux of emotions leaving Sudan because I felt so strongly about the country and wanting to stay there.
 I was probably still depressed from everything that happened leaving Spain.
 But, I had plans lined up for Chad already, so I had no choice but to move on.
 This only taught me that if I ever decide to leave home for a few months, I should not be so structured because I will never know if I love a place and want to stay longer.
-Or, I may find other places along the way that I want to go to instead - Mauritania, Algeria, Eritrea, Somalia, Somaliland, the list goes on, etc, not that I could have lined up the visas so easily anyhow – another time, maybe another life, who knows.
-Being so rigid and orderly in life has gotten me nowhere apparently anyways, so this has definitely taught me that I need to let go, and just be spontaneous sometimes.
+Or, I may find other places along the way that I want to go to instead - Mauritania, Algeria, Eritrea, Somalia, Somaliland, the list goes on, etc, Being so rigid and orderly in life has gotten me nowhere apparently anyways, so this has definitely taught me that I need to let go, and just be spontaneous sometimes.
 With everything in life, I just need to let go, and then maybe I will finally start living.

 All I can say is that after the past few weeks, Chad has definitely helped with that.